httpwg/wg-materials/interim.md

 motivating use cases and there is some agreement on the use cases.
 Now we need to really implement & get some data to figure out how to move forward.

-Jeff: we have use cases, reason we haven;t rolled out is it is buggy in chrome.
+Jeff: we have use cases, reason we haven't rolled out is it is buggy in chrome.

 Roberto: everything before SPDY4 will be buggy because server push consumes its own stream.
 Let's assume no more than 100 concurrent streams.
 Let's say I